 This button works during FM, CD and iPod® operation.
 See the detailed function for this button in the section for each mode.

 iPOD® MENU, ENTER and BACK buttons

-These buttons can only be used for iPod® operations (if so equipped).
-See "iPod® Player Operation (Type A)" later in this section for details about the functions of these buttons.
+These buttons can only be used for iPod® operations.
+See "iPod® player operation without Navigation System (Type A)" in this section for details about the functions of these buttons.

 FM/AM radio operation